 Why You Need to Protect a Personalized Offer

 Consumers want to be recognized and rewarded by brands they trust.
-Personalized offers to consumer tribes, such as teachers, students, seniors, or the military, deliver this experience but only if the offers are truly exclusive.
+Personalized offers to consumer communities, such as teachers, students, seniors, or the military, deliver this experience but only if the offers are truly exclusive.
 When a brand doesn’t verify that customers are eligible for an offer, it risks losing money, time, and—most importantly—the regard of their customers.

 It’s a common conundrum.
 Many companies think that just making a personalized offer is enough, then wonder why they’re not seeing better returns.
 Or they keep their offers small to avoid the possibility of it being exploited by fraudsters.
 But to get the 6x conversions and 25:1 ROAS that companies like Purple do, you have to go big and fully invest in an identity marketing program.

 The good news is the verification process is simple.
-A company creates a personalized offer for a consumer tribe, then uses an identity marketing platform to digitally verify that everyone who redeems the offer actually belongs to that group.
+A company creates a personalized offer for a consumer community, then uses an identity marketing platform to digitally verify that everyone who redeems the offer actually belongs to that group.

 And the best news is that when brands take this step, they see big rewards.